 The Handy Flashlight Lumens Chart for All Your Needs

-A flashlight lumens chart could be the determining factor between whether or not you purchase a unit that gets the job done.
-Back in 2005, a unit with 100 lumens was considered a lot.
-In 2023, the brightest flashlight you can buy is 100,000 lumens, with standard units weighing in around 1,000.
+Two plus decades ago, a unit with 100 lumens was considered a lot.
+In 2026, the brightest flashlight you can buy is 100,000 lumens, with most standard units weighing in around 1,000 lumens.

 Recent advancements in light technology have left a lot of questions surrounding how much light you really need – and there is no easy answer.
 The number of lumens you need depends on the quality of your unit, the type of task you are performing, and many other factors.